replicatedhq/help-center/content/docs/swarm/getting-started/overview.md

 The process to distribute your Swarm application in Replicated consists of the following steps:

-1. Create a vendor account on the [Replicated Vendor Portal](https://vendor.replicated.com/signup).
+1. Create a new team on the [Replicated Vendor Portal](https://vendor.replicated.com/signup).
 1. Prepare the images required by your app.
 You can either:
    * Tag and push your images to the Replicated Private Registry.
 Or
    * Select images from a public registry ie Docker Hub.
 Or